brokengoose/update-o-matic/README.md

 ## Known Issues

 At the moment the Linux scripts automatically reboot after updating and the Darwin script does not.
-This is because on the Linux machines, I run the script nightly from cron.
+That could surprise desktop linux users.
+I should probably add a flag, or at least, a prominent global variable.

 Very few operating systems supported at this time.
 I have old scripts for old versions of some other operating systems, but I need to be sure that they still